 The historical library collection from the Agricultural University College also includes journals.
 You can find documents from Vetenskapsakedemien 1739-1806 in semi-French but neat bands, and the "Hushållnings journal" 1777-89, the latter suite unfortunately with gaps.
 Both of these pioneers in Swedish scientific journal publishing contain as known many of the articles of agricultural scientific interest.

 The ceiling paintings in the room

 The ceiling paintings in the room where the historical collection is found can be partially admired from the outside.
-They are made by Ronny Reyman in tempera on birch wood.
+They are made by Ronald Reyman (1928-1988) in tempera on birch wood.
 In the three vaults, the artist alludes to the activities of each of the former three faculties of the University of Agricultural Sciences.
 He extracted inspiration for the artwork from some of the books in the room.